-Keith Richotte begins his playful, unconventional look at Native American and Supreme Court history with a question: When did plenary power - the federal government's self-appointed, essentially limitless authority over Native America - become constitutional?
+When did the federal government's self-appointed, essentially limitless authority over Native America become constitutional?

-When the Supreme Court first embraced this massive federal authority in the 1880s it did not bother to seek any legal justification for the decision - it was simply rooted in racist ideas about tribal nations.
-By the 21st century, however, the Supreme Court began telling a different story, with opinions crediting the U.S. Constitution as the explicit source of federal plenary power, despite the lack of any textual evidence in support.
+When the Supreme Court first embraced plenary power in the 1880s it did not bother to seek any legal justification for the decision - it was simply rooted in racist ideas about tribal nations.
+By the 21st century, however, the Supreme Court was telling a different story, with opinions crediting the U.S. Constitution as the explicit source of federal plenary power.

 So, when did the Supreme Court change its story?
 Just as importantly, why did it change its story?
 And what does this change mean for Native America, the Supreme Court, and the rule of law?
 In a unique twist on legal and Native history, Richotte uses the genre of trickster stories to uncover the answers to these questions and offer an alternative understanding.